Hiring a New York Car Accident Attorney

 What is the statute of limitations in New York for personal injury action?

 In New York, the statute of limitations for personal injury claims, including motor vehicle accidents, is typically three years from the date of the accident.
 However, there may be exceptions, especially if the accident involves government entities or if it’s a claim for wrongful death.
 It’s imperative to contact an NYC car accident attorney as soon as possible to ensure you don’t miss any critical deadlines in your auto accident case.

 Leav & Steinberg Can Help You File a Car Accident Lawsuit

-Leav & Steinberg will provide you with a legal team that will be committed to your case.
+Our NYC law firm, Leav & Steinberg, will provide you with a top car accident lawyer who will be committed to your case and help you deal with car insurance companies.
 Our experienced attorneys have worked on many New York car accident cases and earned our clients significant settlements.

 To request a free consultation at our offices in Manhattan and the Bronx, call Leav & Steinberg today at 347-427-5171.